Klortho/config-one/to-do.md

 ## For initial alpha release

-* Check phone for other ideas for the presentation
-* Talk about why people put stuff into config files in the first place: because it's easier to make changes there.
 * Build a browser version
 * Integrate with tree-chart and make a demo page

 ## First beta release

-* Change license
+## Package and test as a *library*

 * Get it working (for runtime, not dev) in earlier versions of node.
-How to get travis to test runtime-only in those environments?
+    * How to get travis to test runtime-only in those environments?
+    * Using Sinopia for testing, build and publish using node 6
+    * Install and `require` into node 6 and node 4 test projects

+* Integrate webpack for the browser version into an integrated build.

 * Finish the documentation.
 Go through:
     * Content below the fold, below